Homotopy, Symmetry, and Non-Hermitian Band Topology: The case of two bands

 \section{The case of two bands}

 Before deriving the general classification scheme, we discuss the special case of two-band systems to build useful intuition.
 We find that the band gap classification corresponds to a pictorially simple geometry, while imposing a separation between symmetry-breaking and symmetry-preserving bands leads to trivial classification for only two bands [see Sec.~\ref{sc_spphs}].
-A qualitative difference from Hermitian topological phases is that the topological invariants depend on which sector the system is in, namely, whether the bands spontaneously break the $\mathcal{PT}$ symmetry or not.
+A qualitative difference from Hermitian topological phases is that the topological invariants depend on which sector the system is in, i.e., whether bands spontaneously break $\mathcal{PT}$ symmetry or not.
 This is due to the connection between the spontaneous symmetry breaking and the zeroth homotopy set $\pi_0$.
-As a result, one should always bear the caution not mixing different topological invariants from different sectors.
-The description must follow the order in Fig.~\ref{fig_hptiv} in a step-by-step way.
+As a result, one should be cautious not to mix different topological invariants from different sectors.
+The analysis must follow the sequence laid out in Fig.~\ref{fig_hptiv}.